shogo54/leetcode/README.md

 + The second column is the name of the problem.
 It is linked to each problem page in LeetCode.
 + The third column shows the problem's difficulty in LeetCode.<br/>
 + The forth column has my solutions for each problem.
 Each solution is linked to my Java code in this repository.
 The list of abbreviations in this section is provided bellow.
-+ The fifth column shows the link to the test cases for the problem. "-" means I have not created test cases for the problem yet.
++ The fifth column shows the link to the JUnit test cases for the problem. "-" means I have not created test cases for the problem yet.
 + The last column is the date when I solved the problem last time.

 ## Abbreviations